A surrealist sci-fi dance drama

 Simulated bodies built for exploitation, brains engineered for gore.

-A cyborg reflects on the tragedy of human history and the role capitalism has played in human disposability.
-Eating ourselves alive as we let capitalism destroy the good in us.
+A cyborg reflects on the tragedy of human history and the role over-indulgent opulence and social hierarchy has played in human disposability.
 As humans evolve to become robots, can we stay true to the source architecture of our body and spirit?

 SOURCE ARCHITECTURE will address the complex status of human existence and our transition into a more robotic future .
 At its core, this project seeks to elude the looming dystopian future, how both socially and physically we are evolving to exist as perfect machines, robots devoid of our original flesh, heart, and soul.